 • Average need versus total need.
 Keep in mind that because the amount of available sunlight varies throughout the year, you’re going to overproduce in summer and underproduce in winter.
 Most people will shoot for producing the average amount each month.
 This means that some months you’ll be purchasing some of your power from the utility, and other months you may be selling back your excess.
 It’s possible to oversize your system to run entirely on your own power, but the upfront investment will be a lot larger.

 • Your budget.
 Most households enjoy excellent ROI from their solar systems.
 However, it is an investment.
 If your budget is limited, you can elect to install a smaller starter system with fewer panels if necessary.

 • Energy efficiency.
 It is a very good idea to assess your current energy use to see if there are ways you could achieve the same lifestyle with less.
 You may find that by addressing your energy leaks and/or investing in more efficient appliances, you can get away with a smaller, less expensive solar array with fewer panels.

 At this point, you may think that calculating solar panels for your house sounds like a lot of work!
 And you’d be right.

 However, there’s a way you can get your answer without lifting a finger.
 Well, almost.
 Just

 click here and request a free solar estimate.
 Or call us at [company_phone].
-As one of the largest solar installers in the Mid-Atlantic region, we’ve helped hundreds of home and business owners in Maryland and surrounding states go solar since 2002.
+As one of the largest solar installers in the Mid-Atlantic region, we’ve helped hundreds of home and business owners in Maryland, DC and surrounding states go solar since 2002.
 We’d be delighted to help you, too!